 Leiomyomas- deriving from smooth muscle cells

-Lipoma- straddling from overweight cells
+Lipoma- arraying from fat cells

 Potentially pre-cancerous anal conditions

 Some changes in the rectal mucosa are harmless in their very early stages, but may afterwards develop into cancer.
-A common call for this condition is potentially pre-cancerous dysplasia.
+A common term for this condition is potentially pre-cancerous dysplasia.
 Some growths, for example, contains an area of dysplasia can progress to cancer.